Language Analog: Tamil

 Female Names: See "Pure Tamil Baby Names for Girls"

 Like humans, goliaths, and lizardfolk, vanara are migrants to Monvesia.
-They are native to the subcontinent of Henjal, commonly known to humans as the Forest of Vines (though the subcontinent is mh larger than its jungle).
+They are native to the subcontinent of Henjal.
 According to tradition, Anumat was the first vanara--and it was he that taught the other monkeys the ways of civilization.
-For millennia, they lived secluded in the Kallirukal mountains--until the human exodus passed through the region.
+For millennia, they lived secluded in the Kallirukal region of the Panjou mountains--in the semi-mythical valley of Houdon's Vale, under the shadow of Mount Vascha.

 When the exodus passed into the Sea of Sand, a large percentage of lizardfolk accompanied them.
 Once the dominant race of Henjal, the lizarfolk were suddenly in decline--which allowed the vanara to rise to fill that growing void.
-Three vanara nations rose to power amid the remnants of the Scalikind Empire: Kallirukal in the mountains, Kotiyakatu in the jungle lowlands, and Manalkatal in the eastern Sea of Sand.
+Three vanara nations rose to power amid the remnants of the Scalikind Empire: Kallirukal in the southern Panjou Mountains, Kotiyakatu in the eastern Forest of Vines, and Manalkatal in the western Sea of Sand.

 Recently, the Vanara have begun to explore the world around them.
 Some have ventured into the Raviq to the west, while others have followed the trail of human and lizardfolk artifacts through the Sea of Sand to Prace in the east.
 Vanara outosts can be found scattered throughout the borders of Veldistan and the Pridelands.
 The first outposts appeared less than 200 years ago, after the rise of the Kleimland.